As an Amazon Associate I earn from qualifying purchases.

 It is no secret to anyone that 75% of my family loves pickles.
 My son and husband take turns not liking pickles.
 However, we LOVE these dill pickle wraps.
 And while they are a little bit time consuming, they are worth it every time when all we have left is an empty plate.

-Dill Pickle Wraps
+Dill Pickle Wraps Ingrediets

-The key to success with these dill pickle wraps are the pickles.
+The key to success with these dill pickle wraps is the pickles.
 My family loves crunchy pickles.
 Which means we really just love our refrigerator pickles.
 I make so many refrigerator dill pickles all some longer.
 Naturally, when I am buying pickles I am also buying the Claussen refrigerator pickles.
 So, for these pickle wraps, I am buying the refrigerator mini dills.

 The other key to success is super soft cream cheese.
 I have found the full-fat cream cheese works the best.
 Plus if you are on a low-carb high fat diet like the ketogenic diet, you need all the fat you can get.
 To be honest, I sometimes even microwave the cream cheese for a few seconds to make it super soft.
 To start making the dill pickle wraps, you will need to spread cream cheese on Buddig beef or ham slices.
 My family is torn on if the beef or the ham is better.
 I personally, prefer the beef.
 But I don’t stop eating the ham dill pickle wraps either.